mlx-lm0.20.5

 For streaming generation, use the stream_generate

 function.
-This returns a
+This yields

 from mlx_lm import load, stream_generate